Imposter syndrome can throw a spanner in the works at any time but tends to pop up at transition points in your life:

 There is an element that all these types have in common: The Imposter Cycle.
 In such a scenario, you have to complete an important task that triggers a fear of failure and anxiety.
 That leads you to either prepare for the project like your life depends on it – or to procrastinate the work until you are forced to put in late-night shifts to hit the deadline.
 Once you have reached your goal, you discount it and diminish the value of your achievement.
 Sounds familiar?
 I am as guilty of that as the next person.
 You are not lazy or a type A- this is what imposter syndrome looks like.

 The first step to overcome imposter syndrome is to become aware of it.
-If you recognise yourself here, don’t fret- all of us feel this way at some point in our lives.
+If you recognise yourself here, don’t fret- we all feel this way at some point in our lives.
 Successful women have learned to deal with it healthily and accept it as part of the journey.
 You can do that too.
 Take steps to boost your belief in yourself and show your inner critic all your achievements.
 The most effective way to do that is a success journal.

 Each day before you go to bed, write down three things that you have achieved that day.
 Can’t think of anything?
 It might be hard to acknowledge your success initially, so start small if you are struggling.
 Unloading the dishwasher counts too!
 Did you finish a book?
 Decluttered?
 Wrote a few more sentences on your new Cv?
 All these are reasons to celebrate.
 Imagine to look in this book in a year and see all these steps that added up-it would motivate you to aim higher each month.
 When you see the change each day brought you, it will make it easier to plan and set future goals.